Australia & New Zealand end DST on April 5, 2015

 The northern and western parts of Australia do not observe DST, so the clocks will not change in the following areas:

-Australia will switch back to DST on October 5, 2014 (see details).
-The Daylight Saving Time schedule there runs from the first Sunday in October to the first Sunday in April each year.
+Daylight Saving Time in Australia is from the first Sunday in October to the first Sunday in April each year.
+DST will start again on October 4, 2015 (see details).